Overview of Recent Work

 to run on any web browser

 Parada, C., B. Ernst, S. Hinckley, J.M.
 Orensanz, D.A.
 Armstrong, E.N.
 Curchitser and A.J.
 Hermann.
-Patterns of connectivity and potential settlement regions of snow crab (Chionoecetes opilio) larvae in the eastern Bering Sea, in revision.
+In review.
+Patterns of connectivity and potential settlement regions of snow crab (Chionoecetes opilio) larvae in the eastern Bering Sea.
+Submitted to Progress in Oceanogrpahy.

 Hermann, A. J., G. A. Gibson, N. A. Bond, E. N. Curchitser, K. Hedstrom, W. Cheng, M. Wang, P. J. Stabeno, L. Eisner, K. D. Cieciel.
 2013.
 A multivariate analysis of observed and modeled biophysical variability on the Bering Sea shelf: multidecadal hindcasts (1970-2009) and forecasts (2010-2040).
 Deep Sea Research II, in press, doi:10.1016/j.dsr2.2013.04.007.